rahulshankariyer/rahulshankariyer.github.io/README.md

 <a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> Click this link to view the Original Bike Trip Data </a>

+The above data contains data of bike rides from the year 2013, the year of Cyclistic's founding, till the most recently concluded month.
+For the purpose of analysis, I downloaded the 12 months of data from 2021

+and created two new columns - 'ride_length' and 'day_of_the_week'

 Using SQL, the average ride length was calculated based on rider type - member or casual - as well as day of the week.
 The graphs were generated using R Programming and Tableau.
 Please click on the below link to view the data

 <a href = "https://public.tableau.com/app/profile/rahul5702/viz/AverageRideLengthDataofCyclisticRiders/Sheet1"> Casual Rider vs Member Rider (By Day of the Week) </a>